IR Thermography Primer

 Infrared thermography is such a valuable and versatile tool that we cannot possibly list all the applications.
 New and innovative ways of using the technology are being developed everyday.

 Thermography can be applied in any situation where a problem or condition can reveal itself by means of a thermal difference.
 For many situations, this is quite easy to apply; a thermal condition can be seen because the process involves release of thermal energy.
 An example of this is inspecting the condition of electrical distribution equipment.
 When electrical current passes through a resistive element, heat is generated.
 If the target emissivity is high enough, we can see that heat with an infrared camera.
-Sliding and bolted connections can become resistive through loosening, corrosion, etc. This increase in electrical resistance usually results in increase in heat generation and the camera can quickly pick it up.
+Sliding and bolted connections can become resistive through loosening, corrosion, etc. This increase in electrical resistance usually results in an increase in heat generation which the camera can quickly pick up.
 Sounds simple, and often it is.
 Frequently, it is not simple due to the nature of heat transfer.
 Good training is the key to successful application of infrared technology.

 It has been discovered that certain control surfaces tend to absorb water in the honeycomb structure, for reasons that are not fully understood.
 The problem is aggravated by the effects of lightning and hail, which cause barely visible impact damage.
 The water enters the honeycomb and freezes when the aircraft is at high altitude.
-As the ice expands it breaks down the cells in the structure.
+As the ice expands, it breaks down the cells in the structure.
 This condition grows like a cancer and eventually jeopardizes the entire structural integrity of the component.

 Until recently, the only effective method of diagnosing the problem was through radiography.
 While this is still the most accurate way, it has several disadvantages: it is expensive in time, equipment, and manpower, and can expose maintenance personnel to hazardous ionizing radiation.

 Thermography can be an indispensable tool for inspecting planes for this problem.
-After the plane has landed, the ice remains at 0 C while it is melting.
+After the plane has landed, the ice remains at 0°C while it is melting.
 The rest of the plane has warmed to ambient temperatures on the approach.
 This provides an ideal opportunity to search for the ice pockets with a thermal imaging system while the plane is being serviced.

 Thermogram showing water ingress (dark areas) on illustrated section of aircraft.